Almarch/tamaR/README.md

 TamaLIB was adapted with attention to its platform agnosticity, so tamaR should run on any OS/architecture that supports R. So far, the package tamaR has been succesfully built, installed and locally tested on linux/amd64 and windows/amd64.

-## To do
+## Sound

-The sound has not been implemented in the R shiny app yet.
-However, it is properly fetched with the GetFreq method.
-Implementation is being investigated in a feature branch.
+The sound is properly fetched with the GetFreq method.
+Implementation is being investigated in a feature branch, however, it seems to raise performance issues.

 ## Disclaimer